The Cyclades · Milos

 Where We Eat

-Honest island cooking — caper leaves, pitarakia (cheese pies), grilled octopus, the local ladenia flatbread.
-Three categories.
-Reserve Enalion, Medusa, Astakas a few days out in season.
+Island cooking without much ceremony: caper leaves, pitarakia (cheese pies), grilled octopus, the local ladenia flatbread, sorted into three categories.
+Reserve Enalion, Medusa and Astakas a few days out in season.

 O!
 Hamos!